greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/client_auth.html.md

 Client access and authentication is controlled by the standard PostgreSQL host-based authentication file, pg\_hba.conf.
 For detailed information about this file, see [The pg\_hba.conf File](https://www.postgresql.org/docs/9.4/auth-pg-hba-conf.html) in the PostgreSQL documentation.

-In Greenplum Database, the pg\_hba.conf file of the master instance controls client access and authentication to your Greenplum Database system.
-The Greenplum Database segments also have pg\_hba.conf files, but these are already correctly configured to allow only client connections from the master host.
+In Greenplum Database, the pg\_hba.conf file of the coordinator instance controls client access and authentication to your Greenplum Database system.
+The Greenplum Database segments also have pg\_hba.conf files, but these are already correctly configured to allow only client connections from the coordinator host.
 The segments never accept outside client connections, so there is no need to alter the `pg_hba.conf` file on segments.

 The general format of the pg\_hba.conf file is a set of records, one per line.
 Greenplum Database ignores blank lines and any text after the `#` comment character.
 A record consists of a number of fields that are separated by spaces or tabs.
 Fields can contain white space if the field value is quoted.
 Records cannot be continued across lines.
 Each remote client access record has the following format: